 There are several ways to use Wi-FI Protected Setup.
 These include the Push button method, the PIN method and also via NFC (Near-Field Communication).
 In the PIN method, a user has to enter the PIN displayed on the router.
 This could either be a sticker on the router or generated on the router display.
 As for using NFC, the client has to be within reach to effect a near field communication between the two devices in question.
-Being the more popular method with MiFis, we have detailed the Push button method below.
+Being the more popular method with MiFis or WiFi routers, we have detailed the Push button method below.

-- Firstly, make sure you are within range on your router/Mifi and you know the network name (or also known as SSID).
+- Firstly, make sure you are within range on your WiFi router/Mifi and you know the network name (or also known as SSID).

 - Secondly, locate the WPS button on your router.
-Usually, that will be at the back of your device.
+Usually, that will be at the back or side of your device.
 Be on the lookout for either the [WPS] initials or a symbol (similar to the recycle symbol).